rcos/rcos-handbook/docs/membership/join_rcos.md

 ## Discord

 [Discord](https://chat.rcos.io) is the primary communication platform for RCOS.
 We created a tool to link your RPI identity to your Discord account (only for our server of course!) and create categories and channels for small groups and projects each semester.
+Here you'll be able to reach out to faculty, coordinators, mentors, and your fellow members!

 ## Git